pgilad/www.giladpeleg.com/content/blog/levels-of-us-vs-them/index.md

 Leaders at this level are able to rise above the mindset that their team is all that counts.
 They understand the bigger picture, and know that they can improve their team alongside their peers and peer teams, and it will in-turn improve the organization.
 A leader being able to reach this level will internally count on reciprocity from peers, and believe that one needs to be the change one wants to see.

 The leaders at this level aim to train and coach members from all their peer teams.
 They strive to hold mutual team events and share knowledge with other teams.
-This will pay back in dividends when colleguaes and other team members will hold similiar events.
+This will pay back in dividends when colleagues and other team members will hold similar events.
 It also improve cross team communication, a soft skill that software developers tend to be weaker in.

 The members of the group thrive.
 The competition between teams is healthy, and never at the expense of the greater good of the group.
 Members occasionally switch teams in order to learn, improve and widen their scope and practice.
 Mutual praises between peer leaders and teams can happen and even further improve group morale.